 Pride of Baltimore II is a reproduction of a 157 foot 1812-era topsail schooner privateer.
 She is Maryland’s working symbol of the great natural resources and spectacular beauty of the Chesapeake Bay, and a reminder of America’s rich maritime heritage.
 Since her commissioning in 1988, Pride II has sailed nearly 200,000 miles and visited over 200 ports around the world, including Bar Harbor.

-No longer providing service on the Maine coast, The Cat used to ferry passengers between Bar Harbor and Yarmouth, Nova Scotia.
-Traveling at about 55 MPH (that's 48 knots for all you sailors out there), the one-way trip took about three hours.
-To drive it will now take you about 11 hours.
-Sorry.
+Scheduled to resume service in 2022, the Cat ferries passengers and their vehicles between Bar Harbor and Yarmouth, Nova Scotia.
+Traveling at about 55 MPH (that’s 48 knots for all you sailors out there), the one-way trip takes about three hours.
+Driving to the same destination will take you about 11 hours.